pijiongmares/logseq/pages/Obsidian Archived Journals.md

 	- ## send sms to confirm address
 		- setting up the kjt-sms-connect-service applcation to my local machine which is the backend service for the sms sending feature
 - # Standup 101921
+  collapsed:: true
+	- ## onboarding
+		- reading ways of working in engineering and the team
+	- ## send sms to confirm address
+		- setting up the kjt-sms-connect-service applcation to my local machine which is the backend service for the sms sending feature
 - # Standup 102021
+	- ## send sms to confirm address
+		- located the api for sending sms, waiting for final specification
+	- ## code familiarization
+		- reading the kjt-pos-core project
 - # Standup 102121
 - # Standup 102221